alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 Database connections can be made using `odbc` or `RPostgres` depending on which database flavour is being used.
 The data can be read into a dataframe for local analysis.

+> :information_source: Our example user Ada Lovelace, working in the `sandbox` SRE on the `apr20.turingsafehaven.ac.uk` Safe Haven, would connect using DBeaver as follows:

 #### Microsoft SQL
 ```R
 library(DBI)